-Overall evaluation.
 Excellent measures with strong psychometric properties are available for diagnostic assessment of the depressed patient.
-Although it is tempting to minimize or omit diagnostic assessment altogether, we encourage the clinician to take the time to do this, as diagnosis has treatment implications.
-In particular, it is important to distinguish between MDD, a unipolar mood disorder where psychotherapy alone is often sufficient, from bipolar mood disorder, which generally requires pharmacotherapy plus psychotherapy (Craighead et al., 2015) .
+Although it is tempting to minimize or omit diagnostic assessment altogether, we encourage the clinician to take the time to do this because diagnosis has treatment implications.
+In particular, it is important to distinguish between MDD, a unipolar mood disorder for which psychotherapy alone is often sufficient, and bipolar mood disorder, which generally requires pharmacotherapy plus psychotherapy (Craighead et al., 2015).